Gilles Jacquier: Context

 Homs is a power base for opponents of the government of Syrian President Bashar al-Assad meet.

 Two Swiss journalists, Patrick Vallélian of L'Hebdo and Sid Ahmed Hammouche of La Liberté, who were also working in Homs, accused the Syrian government of being behind the attack that killed Jacquier.
 Opposition groups also accused the Syrian government of orchestrating the Homs attack.
 Other opposition sources and Arab League observers blamed anti-Assad rebels.
 Arab League mission reports from Homs state that Jacquier was killed by mortar shells fired by opposition forces.
-This version is denied by his wife and colleagues, who consider the wounds don't match with a death by mortar.
+This version is denied by his wife and colleagues, who consider the wounds do not match with a death by mortar.
 French prosecutors announced a murder investigation into his death, while the French government launched its own independent inquiry.
 The investigation by the French Ministry of Defence concluded that Jacquier had been killed in an attack carried out by anti-Assad rebels.
 Caroline Poiron, Jacquier's wife, published the book Attentat Express in June 2013 with Vallélian and Hammouche that accuses Syrian government intelligence of a planned killing of her husband.